 Changes and Discontinuation of Programmes

-The University makes all reasonable efforts to ensure that the information provided to applicants on programmes offered is as accurate and up-to-date as possible, however University programmes of study are continually revised and there may well be some changes between the time of publication and the time a student starts the programme.
-The running of University programmes are also subject to numbers in that a certain number of students need to undertake the programme for it to be viable.
+Cardiff Met makes all reasonable efforts to ensure that the information provided to applicants on programmes offered is as accurate and up-to-date as possible.
+However, programmes of study are continually revised and there may well be some changes between the time of publication and the time a student starts the programme.
+The running of University programmes are also subject to numbers, in that a certain number of students need to undertake the programme for it to be viable.

-Where changes are made or a programme is discontinued, applicants are informed of this as soon as possible, preferably before accepting the offer of a place, so that opportunity is given to consider an alternative programme at Cardiff Met or elsewhere.
+Where changes are made or a programme is discontinued, applicants are informed as soon as possible, preferably before accepting the offer of a place, so applicants can consider an alternative programme at Cardiff Met or elsewhere.
 If a decision to discontinue a programme is made after applicants have been offered a place, Admissions will make every effort to offer relevant alternatives and provide assistance to applicants to find that alternative choice.

 Terms & Conditions